thesse1/webmethods-api-gateway-staging/README.md

 ### wm_{test_}apigw_staging_export_config_from_config, build, dev_int, dev_ext, stage_int, stage_ext, prod_int and prod_ext

-These pipelines will export the API Gateway configuration assets from CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT or PROD-EXT, and it will automatically commit the changes to the HEAD of the selected branch of the Azure DevOps repository.
+These pipelines will export the API Gateway configuration assets from CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT or PROD_EXT, and it will automatically commit the changes to the HEAD of the selected branch of the Azure DevOps repository.

 The following parameters can/must be provided for this pipeline: